tim13246879/Make-24-Game/README.md

 ## User Stories

-### Essential
+### Essential (realized in phase 1)

+- As a user (AAU), I want every played game to be added to my game history (add an arbitrary number of games to game history), which should include all the games I have played.
+- AAU, I want to view the following for each game in the game history: the 4 random numbers, the method I used to arrive at 24, the amount of time I took, and the time and date of completion.
+- AAU, I want to know how fast I solved the problem after completing each game.
+- AAU, I want to have two ways of viewing my game history.
+Either based on date of completion or amount of time required to reach solution.

+### Extras (to be implemented after phase 1)

-- As a user (AAU), I only want to attempt games that are solvable.
+- AAU, I only want to attempt games that are solvable.
 For example, I do not want to be given the four numbers 1, 1, 1, 1, since it is impossible to compute 24 with these four numbers using basic arithmetics.
-- AAU, I want every played game to be added to my game history (add an arbitrary number of games to game history), which should include all the games I have played.
-- AAU, I want to view the following for each game in the game history: the 4 random numbers, the method I used to arrive at 24, and the amount of time I took.
-- AAU, I want to have a timer to tell me how fast I solved each problem.
-- AAU, I want to have two ways to sort/view my game history.
-Either based on date of completion or amount of time required to reach solution.

-### Extras
 - AAU, I want to be given hints and/or solutions when I'm stuck.
 - AAU, I want to classify my past games based on the amount of time it took me to solve.
 This can help me identify problems that are more difficult for me, which hints at my weaknesses as a competitive player.